Attention, spelling police! Look away now. You won’t be able to read this without cringing. Maybe have a red pen on hand.

 - Mackquelliegha – What is this abomination of a word?
 Michaela.
 Oh dear lord.

 - Paizleigh – “Because I want my child to be different … And hate me forever.”

-- Xzavier – When you can’t decide whether to go with a Z or a X.
+- Xzavier – Wh happens when you can’t decide whether to go with a Z or a X.

-- Mykel – This is what happens when Michael’s parents have one too many hipster coffees before going to the labour ward.
+- Mykel – This is what happens when Michael’s parents have one too many painkillers in the labour ward.

-The baby names where adding in a bunch of vowels seems like a smart move
+The baby names where adding in a bunch of vowels seemed like a smart move

 Let’s make our name unique by adding in a few extra vowels.
 Sorry parents.
 But bad choice.